Ellen Briggs has taken her studies from the confines of the classroom into the vast expanse of the world’s oceans.

 “We would blast music and goof off as we sampled water and dreamed of the food we would eat when we got off the ship,” she said.

-Briggs, who currently teaches an Intro to Oceanography course at Cuyamaca College in East County San Diego, credits College of DuPage with providing the initial spark and foundation on which her continued success has been built.
+Briggs currently is an assistant professor at the University of Hawaii at Manoa in the Ocean and Resources Engineering Department.
+She credits COD with providing the initial spark and foundation on which her continued success has been built.

 “COD provides an amazing stepping stone to great opportunities in academia and career advancement,” Briggs said.
 “I honestly feel that I would not have stuck with this intensive academic route without the amazing professors I had at COD.
 The classes were small, which helps, but every professor I had was very dedicated to their field and had great desire to teach.
 From my later experiences and stories from others, I have come to realize how much I appreciate the devotion and passion the professors at COD had in teaching.”